kyebrowning/eternol_bot/README.md

 To call eternøl bot, users can simply use `/` and type in either a unit name or keyword to receive their profiles or definitions.

 ###### Functionality to add in future revs:
+- [x] Send message to user upon joining the server (Mee6 used to do this but it's now a paid feature)
 - [ ] Create subgroups to organize commands better
 - [ ] Move csv files from being stored locally to the cloud